forblindreviewpaper/PQPaperForBlindReview/README.md

-# Post-Quantum Notary Scheme for Blockchain Interoperability (PQ-NS-IOP)
+# Post-Quantum Notary Scheme for Blockchain Interoperability

 **This solution** is a blockchain interoperability bridge simulation based on the Notary Scheme protocol, implemented in **Go**.